supremeimposter/My-Vault/TheoryOfComputation/Regular Languages and Finite Automata/Deterministic Finite Automata.md

 ## Designing a DFA
 - A dead state is used to redirect unaccepted string formats.

+### Guidelines to design DFA
+- Understand the given language.
+- At each state, identify what you have seen and think about what you have to see.

 > [!important] Do not forget to complete the diagram for all the states.

 ### Cases of languages